30,000 LEAGUES UNDER THE SEA

 The film tries to create a sense of underwater adventure on a low-budget with people sitting in control rooms urgently spouting naval doubletalk but does little to convince.
 The underwater scenes consist of stock footage and some extremely cheap CGI, in particular the shots of a giant squid trying to drag down the submersible.
 (Indeed, it is quite possible that 30,000 Leagues Under the Sea avoided any actual underwater or at sea shooting altogether).
 The film has a cheap canned score.

 Director Gabriel Bologna is better known as an actor.
 His only genre work was as director of the horror film The Black Waters of Echos Pond (2009).
-Screenwriter Eric Forsberg was one of the more interesting talents working at The Asylum in their early days, directing the interesting Alien Abduction (2005), the unbelievably gory zombie film Night of the Dead Leben Tod (2006) and Mega Piranha (2010), while he has also written the screenplays for The Asylums Snakes on a Train, War of the Worlds 2: The Next Wave (2008), Age of the Hobbits and Ghost Shark (2013).
+Screenwriter Eric Forsberg was one of the more interesting talents working at The Asylum in their early days, directing the interesting Alien Abduction (2005), the unbelievably gory zombie film Night of the Dead Leben Tod (2006) and Mega Piranha (2010), while he has also written the screenplays for The Asylums Snakes on a Train, War of the Worlds 2: The Next Wave (2008), Age of the Hobbits and Troy the Odyssey (2017).